spraakbanken/sparv/docs/user-manual/corpus-configuration.md

   directory recursively for valid files to process.

 - `import.importer`: Defines which importer Sparv should use when processing your files.
 Which importer you should use depends on the format of your source files.
 For XML files, use `xml_import:parse` (the default setting), and for plain text files, use `text_import:parse`.
 Run `sparv modules` to see what other importers are available.

 - `import.text_annotation`: Identifies the existing annotation representing *one text*.
 Any automatic text-level annotations will be attached to this annotation.
-For XML files, this corresponds to an XML element in your source files; for plain text, a default `text` root annotation is created automatically, so no further configuration is needed.
+For XML files, this corresponds to an XML element in your source files; for unstructured import formats, like plain text and PDF, a default `text` root annotation is created automatically, so no further configuration is needed.

     !!! note
         This setting automatically sets the `text` [class](#annotation-classes).
 If you want to use an automatic